 Taxpayers may not claim the 25% Teachers’ Retirement System income subtraction modification and the 14% pension and annuity income subtraction modification for the same income.
 However, if a taxpayer filing an individual return or a joint return has income from the Teachers’ Retirement System and income from a pension or annuity that qualifies for the pension or annuity subtraction modification, then the taxpayer may claim both modifications.

 Definition of “Residential Building” Expanded for Crumbling Foundation Subtraction Modification

 Effective July 1, 2019, the definition of “residential building” was expanded to include 1) a single family or multifamily residential dwelling including but not limited to A) a residential unit in a condominium and B) a unit used for residential purposes and located in a common interest community, and 2) buildings containing one or more of the residential previously described in 1)A) and 1)B).

 Other Items to Note

 You can obtain a copy of your past CT individual and business tax returns for free using the CT Taxpayer Service Center.

 Schedule early.
 Our calendar fills up fast as people begin to receive their W-2s.
-Take the stress out of filing by scheduling as soon as you have your documents together.
+Take the stress out of filing by calling us as soon as you have your documents together.
 Leave yourself time before the April 15th deadline to catch and sort out any issues that arise.
-By scheduling with us and filing earlier, you get your refund faster or have more time to pay what you owe, and help protect any refund from identity thieves.
+By filing earlier, you get your refund faster or have more time to pay what you owe and help protect any refund from identity thieves.